 Concept Build + Iterative SME Review

-Prototype demonstrates Phase 1 value.
+Prototype demonstrates Exception Intelligence value.
 SME review with the cash management team is ongoing.
-5 open questions remain (EFT matching field, DD matching field, 575 handling, Matthew Bender checks, transaction codes).
+3 open questions remain (EFT matching field, 575 handling, Matthew Bender checks).
+DD matching and transaction codes resolved 2026-04-30.
 Mandatory SME sign-off required before Keep/Kill.

 Next gate